How It Works

 Why handoff matters

-If context breaks between surfaces, you do not have a system.
-You have a stack of demos.
+If context breaks between surfaces, the system becomes a stack of demos.

 Why it stays trusted

-These controls are what separate useful automation from hidden state drift.
+These controls separate useful automation from hidden state drift.

-C does not ask teams to trust hidden edits after the fact.
+Teams do not inherit hidden edits after the fact.

 Walkthrough